cailyx/polyadenylation/README.md

 <img width="720" height="504" alt="cartoon" src="https://github.com/user-attachments/assets/8d35ea81-481f-441b-94f9-2197fddf712b" />

+3 stages of polyadenylation. we need to consider that for the first few nt, it's infinitely high energy to circularize.
+PAP has no choice but to be extended. this would exlpain A0 vs A50 gels!!!

 ## considerations
 It should be noted that it remains unclear whether such a physiologically relevant globule forms and if so what its structure is.
 There are also other interesting possibilities for explaining tail length control.
 For example, evidence that the nuclear poly(A)-binding protein (PABPN1) exhibits phase separation adds the possibility of tail length control at the level of multiple polyA-PABPs in coordination.
 There are also not only additional poly(A)-binding proteins (incl. the cytoplasmic PABPCs) which may work in concert to control length, but also other mRNA processing and degradation factors (PABPN1 is involved in *hyper*adenylation-mediated decay).
 It might be studied whether these additional players influence tail length control inasmuch as they influence the polymer loop behavior described, although in general, the single-base, fairly cheap to build, and structurally dynamic poly(A) tail makes it a potential platform for additional, yet to be explored regulatory mechanisms.